hungsu/digital_garden/src/site/notes/Public/Home.md

 I enjoy UI and UX design, especially [[typography\|typography]].
 This website is using an Obsidian theme I designed and made myself, called [Typomagical](https://github.com/hungsu/typomagical-obsidian).

 This site doesn’t use ads, cookies, or analytics and never will.
 I’m privacy first.

+## Blog of sorts

+- 2022 November 12: With Elon Musk’s acquisition of Twitter I’ve started a new [[Software/Mastodon\|Mastodon]] account